mpv-player/mpv/DOCS/man/input.rst

 ``on_preloaded``
     Called after a file has been opened, and before tracks are selected and decoders are created.
-This has some usefulness if an API users wants to select tracks manually, based on the set of available tracks.
+This has some usefulness if an API user wants to select tracks manually, based on the set of available tracks.
 It's also useful to initialize ``--lavfi-complex`` in a specific way by API, without having to "probe" the available streams at first.